-Foreign nationals who wish to come to the U.S. to work or study must first obtain a visa to enter the country.
+Foreign nationals who wish to come to the U.S. to work or study must first get a visa to enter the country.
 For those who are already in the U.S. in nonimmigrant status, they must obtain a visa when they travel, or in some circumstances, must obtain a visa before they can begin working or start school.

-However, circumstances will sometimes require these individuals to get a visa when they are unable to obtain a visa at the US Consulate in their home country.
+However, circumstances will sometimes require these individuals to get a visa when they are unable to get a visa at the US Consulate in their home country.
 One of most commonly used solutions is to obtain the visa at a US Consulate along the US border (specifically in Canada or Mexico) as a “Third Country National” or TCN.

 A TCN is someone who is seeking a US visa in a country which they are not a resident or citizen of.
-It’s important to remember, however, that there are risks involved in trying to obtain a visa a US border consulate or embassy as a TCN.
+It’s important to remember, however, that there are risks involved in trying to obtain a visa at a US border consulate or embassy as a TCN.
 Furthermore, the consulates in both Canada and Mexico have placed specific limits on which TCN’s may apply to obtain a visa there.

 - TCN’S who been ‘out of status’ in the U.S. or have overstayed their I-94 are not eligible to apply for a visa at a border consulate.
 In other words, if you have remained in the U.S. longer than the period authorized by the immigration officer when you entered the U.S., you must apply for a visa in your home country.

 - US border consulates will not accept visa applications from nationals of the six countries currently designated as state sponsors of terrorism.

 - US Consulates will generally not accept applications for E visas unless the applicant is a resident of the country (exceptions may be made for E-3 visa applicants or E-1/E-2 applicants in limited circumstances).